Mental management: Attention

-In psychology, attention is defined as “a state in which cognitive resources are focused on certain aspects of the environment rather than on others and the central nervous system is in a state of readiness to respond to stimuli."
+In psychology, attention is defined as "a state in which cognitive resources are focused on certain aspects of the environment rather than on others and the central nervous system is in a state of readiness to respond to stimuli."
 In mental management it describes the essential first step required to enable the subsequent step of retrieving memorized information.
 The gesture of attention is linked to the perception from our five senses and the evocation of the subject.
 For example, a parent or teacher can activate a child's attention with instructive phrases using the imperative tense.

 Retrieval

 Retrieval is defined by the American Psychological Association as "the process of recovering or locating information stored in memory.
-Retrieval is the final stage of memory, after encoding and retention.”
+Retrieval is the final stage of memory, after encoding and retention."
 These associated stages are dealt with on an implicit basis in mental management.
 Retrieval is distinguished by La Garanderie as the gesture of memorisation, which involves bringing back evocations for the purpose of reproducing them in the short-, medium-, and long-term.

 Comprehension

-Comprehension is defined as the “act or capability of understanding something, especially the meaning of a communication,” by the American Psychological Association.
+Comprehension is defined as the "act or capability of understanding something, especially the meaning of a communication," by the American Psychological Association.
 It involves making sense in a subjective sense which does not require the understanding to be correct.
-La Garanderie distinguishes comprehension as the gesture of understanding, which allows us to constantly shift between what is perceived and what is evoked in order to find the meaning of new information.
+La Garanderie distinguishes comprehension as the gesture of understanding, which allows us to constantly shift between what is perceived and what is evoked to find the meaning of new information.

 Thinking

-The American Psychological Association defines thinking as a “cognitive behaviour in which ideas, images, mental representations or other hypothetical elements of thought are experienced or manipulated.”
-In the context of mental management, the thinking process also involves “self-reflection” which involves the “examination, contemplation and analysis of ones thoughts, feeling and actions”.
+The American Psychological Association defines thinking as a "cognitive behaviour in which ideas, images, mental representations or other hypothetical elements of thought are experienced or manipulated."
+In the context of mental management, the thinking process also involves "self-reflection" which involves the "examination, contemplation and analysis of ones thoughts, feeling and actions".
 Thinking, or the gesture of reflection, involves selecting the notions or theory that has already been learnt, and allow us to think through the task to be accomplished.